 Trudy Montgomery’s large, vibrant paintings are a window into the joyful essence of being.
-With an intuitive sense of colour and a desire to encode the metaphysical, Trudy seeks to express the essence of spirit — of place and of Self — in her abstract canvases, photographs and prints.
+With an intuitive sense of colour and a desire to encode the metaphysical, Trudy seeks to express the essence of spirit —of Self or of place —in her abstract canvases, photographs and prints.

-She works from a meditative state of action and uses the possibilities of paint to convey in the abstract what is, so often, inexpressible in words.
-Trudy draws inspiration from her travels, both inner and other, and sees her work as dreamscapes or inner landscapes depicting the unseen.
+Working from a meditative state of action, Trudy uses the possibilities of paint to convey in the abstract what is, so often, inexpressible in words.
+She draws inspiration from her travels, both inner and other, and sees her work as inner landscapes depicting the unseen.

 “The abstract is often the purest form for me to express the inexpressible”

 For me, this holds true.
 Abstraction defies our often compulsive urge to identify, label and describe everything we see in an attempt to ‘know’ it as a way to eliminate uncertainty and doubt.
 And yet, life is ultimately unknowable, and its very mystery is what makes it so magical.

 And yet, in the studio, I experience the unknowable through colours and through felt energy.
 I am fascinated by the power of vibrating colours and their working upon the subconscious.

 In the formative period where I became a painter, I spent 14 years in California where the light and space of the West coast infused my work.
 Stimulated by the creative spirit and freedom of expression I found there, I started to use pure, bold colour against the backdrop of intensely blue skies and spacious landscapes.

 This is encapsulated in the Union series, a reference to yoga and its sanskrit meaning to join or unite our ego-self with our divine Self or infinite Spirit.
 In the search for a dynamic balance and harmony between opposing forces, these paintings reference action and quiet reflection.